goreleaser/goreleaser/www/docs/customization/nix.md

     # Templates: allowed
     post_install: |
       installShellCompletion ./completions/*

+    # GitHub/GitLab repository to push the pkg to.
+    repository:
+{% include-markdown "../includes/repository.md" comments=false %}
 ```

 !!! tip

     Learn more about the [name template engine](/customization/templates/).

 ## Things not yet implemented